Tetrakern/fictioneer-child-theme/README.md

 add_action( 'delete_post', 'child_redis_me_this', 9 );
 ```

 It might also help to disable the shortcode Transients.
-Put these constant definition at the top of your `functions.php`.
+Put the following into your `functions.php`.
 ```php
 define( 'FICTIONEER_SHORTCODE_TRANSIENT_EXPIRATION', -1 );
 ```